hitesh710/conFusion/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.1.

+## Prerequites

+1. Node.JS
+2. Angular CLI 7+
+3. Git

+## Setting up the environment

+Clone the git repository using `git clone https://github.com/hitesh710/conFusion/edit/master/README.md` and in the project run `npm install` command to install all other dependencies

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.